 - They charge up to $1,000 for orthotics that can be found elsewhere for less than $100.
 I understand that the product is overpriced, but in reality, we live in a free market economy and people can charge as much as they want for their products or services.

 - Customers are being encouraged to use credit to finance their purchases.
 However, CareCredit, which is a credit provider, charges 26.99% interest rates.
 I personally hate this type of arrangement and the lack of transparency.

 - They employ people without a formal degree to give people recommendations about their foot problems.
-On the other hand, people who work in a shoe store and measure their feet to personally fit running shoes also do not have a medical background.
+On the other hand, people who work in a shoe store and measure feet to personally fit running shoes also do not have formal training.